fleetdm/fleet/docs/REST API/rest-api.md

 ### Get software title

 Returns the information of the specified software title.
-By default `versions` are sorted in descending order by the `version` field.
+By default `versions` are sorted in descending order by the `hosts_count` field.

 `GET /api/v1/fleet/software_titles/{id}`